evan-woodworth/pantry-app/newREADME.md

 - Create your own custom recipes alongside the ones provided by the application
 - Generate a shopping list you can take with you based on the ingredients you don't have and the recipes you want to cook

-With Pantry you will never lack for cooking inspiration and never make your own shopping list again!
+With Recipantry you will never lack for cooking inspiration and never make your own shopping list again!

 ### Setup